ubccr/ccrdocs/pages/hpc/jobs.md

 When running jobs with Slurm, you must be explicit about requesting CPU cores and nodes.
-The three options `--nodes or -N`, `--ntasks or -n`, and `--cpus-per-task or -c` can be a bit confusing at first but are necessary to understand for applications that use more than one CPU.
+The three options `--nodes or -N`, `--ntasks or -n`, and `--cpus-per-task or -c` can be a bit confusing at first but are necessary to understand when running applications that use more than one CPU.

 !!!
 Tip
     If your application references threads or cores but makes no mention of MPI,